Sahana-k30/Machine_test/README.md

 The objective of this basic application is the uploading and distribution of the lists in the CSV/xlsx file to the agents present in the database in the pattern of division of 5.

 ##**The features included are**:
---*User or admin can login*.The login is authenticated by JWT Token.
+- *User or admin can login*.The login is authenticated by JWT Token.
---The required *agent can be added* by the user after login.
+-The required *agent can be added* by the user after login.
---*Upload the CSV/xlsx file* and the list will be divided in sequential manner.
+-*Upload the CSV/xlsx file* and the list will be divided in sequential manner.

 ##The Tech Stack used to build this application are:
 **Frontend**: React,CSS